Breakdown Maintenance: Types, Benefits & Examples

 Hand Tools or Other Nonessential Assets

-Since fixing or replacing hand tools or other non-essential assets like backup equipment or office supplies will not have a large impact on overall operations or production, they are fine to be repaired with a reactive approach whenever an item breaks.
+Since fixing or replacing non-essential assets like backup equipment or office supplies does not have a large impact on overall operations, it’s OK to repair them with a reactive approach whenever an item breaks.

 Disposable Pieces of Equipment

 Disposable items are designed for single use and have a limited lifespan, meaning there is no sense in repairing them.
-Think of items like batteries, light bulbs and the like.
-This type of equipment is simply tossed and replaced when it breaks or ages.
+Think batteries, light bulbs and the like.
+You can simply toss and replace these items when they break or age.

 Breakdown Maintenance Pros & Cons